On or off the University campus, our range of wireless and computing services will help you make the most of your studies.

 UoB mobile apps

-For University information on-the-go, the University of Birmingham offers free mobile apps from the iTunes or Android store.
+For University information on-the-go, the University of Birmingham offers free mobile apps.

 Features for our mobile apps include a campus map, library search, PC availability, laundry machine availability, UoB news/events, and a pocket guide to facilities and services.

 Download our UoB Me mobile app.
 It is available currently for Android, iPhone and iPad.

 Need a PC?
 You can easily find a free PC on campususing our interactive maps.
 Need to book a PC in advance?
 Try out our pilot PC booking servicein the Main Library.

 Connect your mobile or laptop to UOBwifi from anywhere on campus or the Vale to access the network and the Internet on the move.

 Super fast wireless connectivityequivalent to wired PCs is available on the Edgbaston campus in the Main Library, University Centre, Computer Science, Shackleton hub and the Guild of Students – and is expanding into other locations.

 You now have the option to download the latest version of Microsoft Office for free, as part of the Office 365 service, making it easy to use Office on up to five devices.